manuelcasanova/mapbox_practice/README.md

 someone joins a ride
 someone writes a message in your ride

+sign up.
+Receive an email so not anyone can sign up for you

 DONE

+When deactivate user, modify the email to be inactive-email@email.com.
+When activating, modify the email to be again email@email.com.
+This way, there would not be conflict if the user wants to sign up again with the same email.

+Users deactivate from users admin

 Users: delete definitively by superadmin if not superadmin themselves